tv15jl/monitor-swap-automation/Readme.md

 ## INSTRUCTIONS

-1. Open up MultiMonitorTool and click on `File -> Save Monitors Configuration` and save it in the current folder this script is located in with the name of `primary.cfg`.
+1. Open up MultiMonitorTool and click on `File -> Save Monitors Configuration` and save it in the current folder this script is located in with the name of `MultiMonitorTool_Default.cfg`.
-2. Repeat the same steps of step 1, except save it with the name of `dummy.cfg`.
+2. Repeat the same steps of step 1, except save it with the name of `MultiMonitorTool_Stream.cfg`.
-3. Open up the `dummy.cfg` file and set every parameter related to your primary monitor's position, refresh rate, etc. to `0`.
+3. Open up the `MultiMonitorTool_Stream.cfg` file and set every parameter related to your primary monitor's position, refresh rate, etc. to `0`.
 For example:

         Name=\\.\DISPLAY1
         MonitorID=MONITOR\GSMC0C8\{4d36e96e-e325-11ce-bfc1-08002be10318}\0009